rccgis-uchicago/rccgis-uchicago.github.io/src/content/services/arcgis-service-plan.md

 - Compatible hardware specifications

 ### Request Access
-1. Contact gis-help@rcc.uchicago.edu
+1. Contact gis-help@rcc.uchicago.edu or [gis-help@rcc.uchicago.edu](mailto:gis-help@rcc.uchicago.edu)
+2. Provide your CNetID and department affiliation
-2. Specify your requirements
+3. Specify which products you need access to and your requirements
-3. Complete the service agreement
+4. Complete the service agreement
-4. Receive access credentials
+5. Receive access credentials

 ## Support Resources